csci104/docker/README.md

 ## Installation
 ### Prerequisites

+You will be running a lot of commands in the terminal to set this up.
+If you have not done this before, we *highly recommend* checking out CP Jamie Flores' great [Linux](https://bytes.usc.edu/cs104/wiki/linux) wiki.
+Specifically, you'll want to look at the [Navigating Directories](https://bytes.usc.edu/cs104/wiki/linux/#navigating-directories) section.

 Please make sure that your machine meets the requirements for Docker Desktop, which you will install in [Step 1](#step-1-install-docker):

 [Windows host](https://docs.docker.com/docker-for-windows/install/):